 Consequences and sobriety, many addicts and many Faces of Recovery, I wonder if they can ever find some sort of fulfilment again?

 What’s going to happen now?
 Am I going to have to live a boring life?
 Am I ever going to feel adrenaline again?
 Am I ever going to have fun again?These are normal questions, especially for those who have not really faced their consequences or realised just how depraved their lives had gotten.
 They remember the good times, forgetting the chaos, anxiety and pain that came with using.

 The thing is that all these questions and doubts are symptoms of denial.
 People living a life of recovery enjoy success, happiness, love and laughter.
 If you have found yourself questioning your recovery, worrying that you will never find that ‘excitement’ and ‘purpose’ again – think twice.
 Below are a list of recovering addicts and recovering alcoholics who hold the recovery flag high.
-These The Celeb Faces of Recovery are a testament to the program.
+These The Celeb Faces of Recovery are a testament to the programmes we run.
 They are the celebrity of recovery and prove to you, the world, just how much you can actually turn your life around if you choose to do so.